 - Submission of complete undergraduate transcript(s).
-Regular admission to the Master of Science Degree Program requires a minimum grade point average (GPA) of 2.75 in the last two years of undergraduate credit, and a minimum overall GPA of 3.0 in a science based major; - 2) Submission of results of the general section of the Graduate Record Examination (GRE).
-Successful applicants usually score 500 or above on both the verbal and the quantitative sections of the GRE and have an overall GPA of 3.0 or above; - 3) A letter of intent stating interests and career goals as well as three letters of recommendation.
+Regular admission to the Master of Science Degree Program requires a minimum grade point average (GPA) of 2.75 in the last two years of undergraduate credit, and a minimum overall GPA of 3.0 in a science based major, and an overall GPA of 3.0 or above; - Submission of results of the general section of the Graduate Record Examination (GRE).
+Successful applicants have highly competitive scores; - 3) A letter of intent stating interests and career goals as well as three letters of recommendation.
 The letters of recommendation should be from persons qualified to assess the applicant's readiness for graduate study and should be sent to the department.
 The department will not initiate its review of an application until the essay and letters of recommendation are provided.
 The essay is used as an example of the applicant's writing and communication skills, and provides information concerning the compatibility of the applicant's interests with departmental research interests.
 The essay and letters of recommendation should be sent to the Office of Student Services at IMS-GCRL; and - 4) A minimum score of 560 on the paper test or 220 on the computer test is required on the Test of English as a Foreign Language (TOEFL) for applicants whose native language is other than English.